haimeh/finFindR/README.md

 By selecting Rdata as the Input Type you will be presented the __Load Rdata__ button which loads in a previously saved catalogue.<br />
 In the __Query Directory__ box, provide a path containing a finFindR.Rdata save file; such as "12_09_14_finFindR-Crops\S1_07-13-15\101EOS1D" from the above example.
 <br /><br />
 The Rdata files are also used in the __Reference Image Directory__ box by providing a path containing a finFindR.Rdata save file.
+The reference directory will also iterate through all sub directories, unlike the Query directory, to find finFindR.Rdata files, so by providing the root directory like "12_09_14_finFindR-Crops\", the app will load in all Rdata from the sub directories.

 # Comparing Fins
 ## Matches Tab
 When you have data loaded into both the Query and Reference boxes, the app will compare each individual in the query directory against all individuals in the Reference directory.
 A progress bar will appear in the lower right corner.<br />
-When this process is complete, a table is shown:<br />
+When this process is complete, a table is shown below the two windows where fins can be displayed:<br />
 ![alt text](inst/procImg/matchTable.PNG) <br />
 Each row represents an individual image from the Query directory.<br />
 Each column representes a potential match from the Reference directory, ordered by proximity of match from left to right.<br />